Searching for Dark Matter Annihilation with IceCube and P-ONE: Effective Areas and Background

 \section{Effective Areas and Background}

 This section is dedicated to the effective areas of the IceCube and P-ONE observatories and the corresponding background fluxes.
-We describe the flux to counts conversion with the help of effective areas since the later statistical analysis requires an event rate prediction. \\ The published IceCube effective areas \cite{Ice_data} are binned with a zenith angle grid between $0^{\circ}$ and $180^{\circ}$.
+We describe the flux-to-count conversion with the help of effective areas since the later statistical analysis requires an event rate prediction. \\ The published IceCube effective areas \cite{Ice_data} are binned with a zenith angle grid between $0^{\circ}$ and $180^{\circ}$.
 In comparison, the simulated effective areas for P-ONE are differentiated into trimesters in the sky between $0^{\circ}$ to $180^{\circ}$( $-1<\cos{\theta}<1$).
-In Fig. \ref{fig:Eff_area}, we show the effective areas for both P-ONE and IceCube.
+In \autoref{fig:Eff_area}, we show the effective areas for both P-ONE and IceCube.
 The solid line style corresponds to $-1<\cos{\theta}<-0.5$, and the dashed-dotted to $-0.5<\cos{\theta}<0.5$.
 Note that the effective area line for $0.5<\cos{\theta}<1$ would overlap with the $-0.5<\cos{\theta}<0.5$ line.
-In addition to the effective area, in IceCube's case, we use the provided mixing matrices, to move from true neutrino energies to reconstructed energies.
-For P-ONE we use a reconstruction model described at the end of this section.
+In addition to the effective area, in IceCube's case, we use the provided mixing matrices, to move from true neutrino energies to smeared energies.
+For P-ONE, we use the IceCube public energy smearing to approximate the energy reconstruction.
+The model is described at the end of this section.

 Observed and projected background counts are used for the likelihood analysis of the signal.
 To model the atmospheric background for P-ONE, we use MCEq\cite{MCEq}, with the primary model H4a\cite{H4a} and interaction model SYBILL2.3c \cite{Sybill}.
-Since the published effective areas are designed for track-like events, we will exclusively use $\nu_{\mu}$ charged-current events.

-Along with the atmospheric background, we have to include the astrophysical background for both detectors.
+Since the published effective areas are designed for track-like events, we will exclusively use $\nu_{\mu}$ charged-current events. \\ Along with the atmospheric background, we have to include the astrophysical background for both detectors.
 We assume a power-law spectrum can model the astrophysical flux

-where we set the parameters to the best-fit values measured by IceCube, with a spectral index of 2.53$\pm0.07$ and $\phi_{0}= 1.66^{+0.25}_{-0.27}\times10^{-18}$ GeV $\text{cm}^2$ s sr$^{-1}$\cite{Aartsen_astro}. \\ The differential fluxes for the background along with the signal fluxes for the galactic (Eq. \ref{eq:galactic}) signals are then convolved with the effective areas of the neutrino detectors to produce the signal and background counts represented as $N_{events}$ with $t_{run}$ (run time of the detector) in Eq. \ref{eq:counts}
+where we set the parameters to the best-fit values measured by IceCube, with a spectral index of 2.53$\pm0.07$ and $\phi_{0}= 1.66^{+0.25}_{-0.27}\times10^{-18}$ GeV $\text{cm}^2$ s sr$^{-1}$\cite{Aartsen_astro}. \\ The differential fluxes for the background along with the signal fluxes for the galactic (\autoref{eq:galactic}) signals are then convolved with the effective areas of the neutrino detectors to produce the signal and background counts represented as $N_{events}$ with $t_{run}$ (run time of the detector) in \autoref{eq:counts}